-Tilton's 60-43XX Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted inside bellhousing.
-This hydraulic bearing assembly uses a radius-faced bearing with a 38mm contact diameter that is intended to work with Tilton 4.5" and 5.5" racing clutches.
-If you are using something other than a Tilton 4.5" or 5.5" clutch you must verify that your clutch is designed for a 38mm bearing.
+Tilton's 60-44xx Hydraulic Release Bearing (also known as a concentric slave cylinder) is designed to be mounted to the inside of the bellhousing.
+This hydraulic bearing assembly uses a radius-faced bearing with a 54mm contact diameter that is intended to work with many non-Tilton 4.5" - 7.25" racing clutches.